mixbits/Spotdl-web/README.md

 # (Spotdl) Spotify Downloader Web App Installation Guide
-Self-hosted web GUI for Spotify URL downloader
+Self-hosted web GUI for spotdl.
+Spotify URL MP3 downloader

 ## Overview
 This web application allows users to download Spotify tracks, albums, and playlists as MP3 files through a browser interface.
 It uses Flask as the web server, connects to Spotify's API for metadata, and uses yt-dlp to download audio.